 Is development on next generation consoles easier than Witcher 2 on Xbox 360?

 AK: Essentially, it’s easier because we’ve got the experience of previously working on a console.
 Sometimes the fact that you know what questions you need to ask yourself before you start working on something means a world of a difference in the long run.
 It’s also easier because of next-gens having a lot more horsepower and we can harness to make The Witcher 3 look great.
 Xbox 360 is a powerful piece of hardware but, when you compare it to the next generation, it provides only a fraction of what we need to power the vast world of the game.

-Was there any consideration to release Witcher 3 on Xbox 360 and/or PS3 as well?
+Any consideration to releasing Witcher 3 on Xbox 360 and PS3?